-Each column section is equipped with three chromel-alumel thermocouples placed in the center of the column cross section.
+Each column section is equipped with three chromel-alumel-thermocouples placed in the center of the column cross section.
 Two thermocouples are placed 5 cm from each end and a third in the middle of the column section.
 The latter temperature measurement was used for control purposes.
-The reflux into each of the column sections can be adjusted by means of a two-way solenoid (on-off) valve operated by solid-state relays.
-(The reflux flow is estimated based on the control signal to the solenoid valve.
-The relation between the valve's opening frequency and the liquid flow has been established by calibration.)
+The reflux into each of the column sections can be adjusted by means of a two-way solenoid (on-off) valve operated by solid-state relays3.
 The reflux is introduced to the center of the column, slightly above the packing material.

 The reflux L_i into each section was used to control the temperature T_i in the middle of the section below (as shown in Figure 1).
-For simplicity the setpoints of the temperature controllers were set to the arithmetic mean of the boiling points of the two components to be separated in that section, $T{s,i} = [71.5, 87.75, 107.2]^{\circ}$ C. The temperature controllers are standard PI-controllers, which were tuned to be rather slow to avoid excessive control action during startup and in the presence of disturbances.
+For simplicity the setpoint of the temperature controllers were set to the arithmetic mean of the boiling points of the two components to be separated in that section, $T{s,i} = [71.5, 87.75, 107.2]^o C$.
+The temperature controllers are standard PI-controllers, which were tuned to be rather slow to avoid excessive control action during startup and in the presence of disturbances.

-$$L{i} = K{c} \cdot \left[(T{s,i} - T{i}) + \frac{1}{\tau{I}} \int{0}^{t} (T{s,i} - T{i}) dt \right]$$
+$$L_i = K_c \cdot \left[(T{s,i} - T_i) + \frac{1}{\tau_I} \int_0^t (T{s,i} - T_i) dt \right]$$

 Thermocouples are also placed in the liquid phase of the intermediate vessels and in the reboiler for monitoring purposes.
 A second thermocouple installed in the reboiler measures the surface temperature of the heating element, and the reboiler duty is adjusted by controlling the temperature difference between reboiler holdup and heating mantle.
-The process is interfaced to a PC-based control system with a sampling frequency of 1 Hz.
+The process is interfaced to a PC-based control system with a sampling frequency of 1 Hertz.
 Product composition analysis is performed off-line by means of a gas chromatograph.
-The intermediate vessels are supplied with heating tapes, but after properly insulating the apparatus, these were not used from Experiment 4 onwards.
-Startup of the experimental system is always from a column at room temperature such that the liquid holdup in the reboiler has to be heated to its boiling point.
+The intermediate vessels are supplied with heating tapes, but after properly insulating the apparatus these were not used from experiment 4 onwards.
+Start-up of the experimental system is always from a column at room temperature such that the liquid holdup in the reboiler has to be heated up to its boiling point.

-After some initial experiments, the following startup procedure was used from Experiment 5 onwards:
+After some initial experiments, the following startup procedure was used from experiment 5 and onwards:

-• The three temperature controllers (linking column temperature and reflux to a section) are activated as soon as vapor reaches the top of the column and liquid starts condensing.

-• The reflux flow at the top of the column (L_1) has a minimum value of $L{1\min} = 5 \text{ mL/min}$ to ensure a minimum degree of separation and to avoid emptying the reboiler.
+- The three temperature controllers (linking column temperature and reflux to a section) are activated as soon as vapor reaches the top of the column and liquid starts condensing. - The reflux flow at the top of the column (L_1) has a minimum value of $L{1min} = 5$ ml/min to ensure a minimum degree of separation and to avoid emptying the reboiler.